ArnoldSmith86/virtualtabletop/README.md

 ## Playing games

-We have over 170 games in our public library that are ready to play right now.
+We have hundreds of games in our public library that are ready to play right now.
 That includes classic games like Chinese checkers, backgammon, mancala, Nine Men’s Morris, Reversi, tangrams, and hangman.
 It includes modern games that are similar to many popular card and board games available around the world today.
 Most of the games are in English, but quite a few are “universal” and require no ability to read or understand English.
 And a handful are offered in German and Portuguese and a few more in Spanish and French.
 See [Games](https://github.com/ArnoldSmith86/virtualtabletop/wiki/Games) for more detail.

 ## Creating games